Darragh Leahy

-Darragh John Leahy (born 15 April 1998) is an Irish footballer who plays as a defender for League of Ireland Premier Division club Waterford.
-His former clubs are Coventry City, Nuneaton Town, Bohemians and Dundalk.
+Darragh John Leahy (born 15 April 1998) is an Irish footballer who plays as a defender for NIFL Premiership club Linfield.
+His former clubs are Coventry City, Nuneaton Town, Bohemians, Dundalk and Waterford.

 Club career

 Early career

 Swords, County Dublin native Leahy grew up supporting Shelbourne and started playing his schoolboy football with top Dublin Academy St Kevin's Boys, before earning a move to the Academy of English side Coventry City in 2015.

 Coventry City

 Leahy was called up to the Coventry City first team squad during pre-season training in the summer of 2016, playing friendlies against Sturm Graz, Notts County and Norwich City.

 Nuneaton Town loans

 On 4 November 2016, he joined National League North side Nuneaton Town on a short-term loan.
 His loan spell was extended by another month on 11 January 2017, having made 8 appearances for the club up that point.
 The loan was cut short just 10 days later however, with Coventry recalling him with immediate affect.
 On 24 November 2017, he joined the club again on another month long loan spell.